 Ohio law provides additional sewer-charge collection procedures for cities, counties, and villages.
 When sewer charges are not paid when due, they may be sought either by court action or by certification to the county auditor for collection as a special assessment with the real estate taxes, with partial payments (\$10 minimum) permitted before the certification.
 If a customer is a sewer only customer the bill is certified to the property taxes, as the City is unable to terminate sewer only service.
-Certification may be made only if the charges have been due and unpaid for at least 60 days and communication of the pending certification has been attempted with the owner through written notice at least 30 days before the certification.
+Certification may be made only if the charges have been due and unpaid for at least 60 days and communication of the pending certification.
 After certification, the lien created by the certification may be released upon full payment to the County Fiscal Officer of the unpaid water charges plus associated penalties, if any.
 The City began these procedures for the collection of delinquent charges in 2004.

-Sewer System account receivables over 30 days past due totaled \$ 3,449,724 which represents 40% of the \$8,605,386 in sewer receivables at 12/31/2021.
-The amounts past due as of 12/31/2021 are as follows: 30 day - \$970,498, 60 day - \$442,260 and 90 day - \$2,036,966.
+Sewer System account receivables over 30 days past due totaled \$ 2,392,738 which represents 27% of the \$7,530,099 in sewer receivables at 12/31/2022.
+The amounts past due as of 12/31/2022 are as follows: 30 day - \$840,743, 60 day - \$437,806 and 90 day - \$1,114,188.
 It is the general policy of the Utilities Business Office to pursue economically feasible collection of outstanding balances rather than write them off.